Amman city guide: what to do + where to stay in Jordan’s captivating capital

 - Bring water shoes— entry into the water can be incredibly sharp and painful due to salt formations.

-Wadi Mujib
+18 | Wadi Mujib

 Drive time from Amman: 1.5hr | Time needed: Half–day (full-day combined with Dead Sea)

-Only few minutes off the eastern side of the Dead Sea, this dramatic slot canyon offers Jordan’s most delightful DIY adventure: climbing, splashing, and floating your way upstream through towering canyon walls to a hidden waterfall.
-It’s equal parts hike and water park, and an absolute highlight for adventurous travellers— no guide needed!
+Only a few minutes off the eastern side of the Dead Sea, this dramatic slot canyon offers Jordan’s most delightful DIY adventure: climbing, splashing, and floating your way upstream through towering canyon walls to a hidden waterfall.
+It’s equal parts hike and water park, and an absolute highlight for adventurous travellers, no guide needed!

 There are several trails within Wadi Mujib, but as of 2026, The Siq Trail is the only open route— this is the most famous canyoneering trail and it’s doable for most anyone with basic fitness!
-It takes about 1hr to reach the waterfall at the end of The Siq, but allow 2.5-3hrs for the whole experience, including picking up gear and showering after.
+It takes about 1hr to reach the waterfall at the end of The Siq, but allow 2.5-3hrs for the whole experience, including picking up gear and showering afterwards.

 Tips for visiting Wadi Mujib: